binsted/ics466-fall2024/morea/environment-configuration/experience-install-github-desktop.md

 That said, if you want to use some other git client for this class, then you are free to do so.

-## Submission instructions

-You will be required to commit code to GitHub in class.